 Senate Bill 131 aims to amend existing laws regarding the relocation of a child in family law cases, specifically when a parent intends to move 100 miles or more from the other parent.
 The bill introduces a new definition of "driving miles," which specifies that the distance for relocation must be calculated based on the actual road distance rather than a straight-line measurement.
 This change is reflected in several sections of the statutes, including 767.117, 767.215, 767.41, and 767.481, where the term "driving miles" is inserted to clarify the distance requirement for relocation.

-Additionally, the bill outlines the procedural requirements for parents wishing to relocate with their child.
-If a parent intends to move more than 100 driving miles away, they must obtain a court order unless the parents already live more than 100 driving miles apart, in which case they must provide written notice to the other parent at least 60 days prior to the move.
-The bill also allows for stipulations between parents regarding relocation, which can be filed with the court to modify custody or placement arrangements, provided it is in the best interest of the child.
+Additionally, the bill maintains the existing requirement for a parent to obtain a court order before relocating with a child if the other parent has court-ordered physical placement rights.
+However, if the parents already live more than 100 driving miles apart, the relocating parent must provide written notice to the other parent at least 60 days prior to the move.
+The bill also allows for stipulations between parents regarding relocation, which can be filed with the court to modify custody or placement arrangements, provided that such modifications are in the best interest of the child.